 This is a comprehensive list of types of algorithmic trading.
 All trading algorithms need to identify trades with a high probability of being profitable.
 Here are a few trading strategies that trading algorithms might look to take advantage of.

 Trend trading algorithms are quite common because of their simplicity.
-The algorithm will track highs and lows in price movement and look for a trend either up or down.
+The algorithm will track highs and lows in price movement and look for a trend in chart pattern either up or down.

 The simplicity of these algorithms come from not needing to forecast or predict future price movement.
 The goal is to simply find trend lines of support and resistance without complicated calculations.